FionaGachuuri/Book_store/README.md

 Holds all the data and inventory data about books in the store.

 **Primary Key:**
-book_id – uniquely identifies each book.
+book_id – it uniquely identifies each book.

 **Relationships:**
 publisher_id – foreign key referencing  to the publisher table.